 Congratulations!
 Now your Facebook Pixel ID has been added to all the pages on your Shopify website.

 🔥 Tip for you: In the drop-down menu Data sharing, you will see three levels to choose from.
 Make sure you enable the Maximum level.
-Therefore, customer data will allow for much better attribution.
+That way, customer data will allow for much better attribution.

 How to test Facebook Pixel in Shopify?

-How to make sure Shopify is connected to Facebook Pixel or not?
-The simplest solution to check is by utilizing Google Chrome’s Facebook Pixel Helper extension.
+Now that you’ve installed Facebook Pixel, you’ve got to make sure it is working correctly.
+The simplest solution is utilizing Facebook Pixel Helper extension.

 Once you’ve installed it, on the top of the web browser, you can see the extension icon as such.
-If you click on it, the Facebook Pixel Helper plugin will pop up a notification on the specific page.
+If you click on it, the Facebook Pixel Helper plugin will pop up with the diagnosis for the specific page.